memo33/sc4pac-tools/README.md

 700-transit
 710-automata
 777-network-addon-mod  (installed manually)
-891-my-overrides       (your manually installed zzz-folders) 900-overrides
+895-my-overrides       (your manually installed zzz-folders) 900-overrides
 ```
 [(source)](https://github.com/memo33/sc4pac-actions/blob/main/src/lint.py#L16-L36)

-Packages are installed into subfolders prefixed by an even number, as the order in which files are loaded by the game is important.
+Packages are installed into subfolders prefixed by an *even* number, as the order in which files are loaded by the game is important.
 This ensures a consistent load order.
 Files you install manually should be put into subfolders prefixed by an *odd* number
 (ideally before `900-overrides`).